openthread/ot-docs/site/en/guides/index.md

    href="https://openthread.io/codelabs/openthread-network-simulator/">Try the Network Simulator Codelab</a>

-### Testing and Visualization Codelab

-OTNS can be used with [Silk](https://github.com/openthread/silk), a fully automated test platform for validating OpenThread function, feature, and system performance with real devices.
-With a Mac or Linux machine, learn how to:

-*   Build OpenThread for real devices with the OTNS feature enabled
-*   Use OTNS-Web to monitor the status of the Thread network formed by running Silk test cases

-<a class="button button-primary"
-   href="https://openthread.io/codelabs/openthread-testing-visualization/">Try the Testing and Visualization Codelab</a>

 ### Border Router Codelab

 A Thread Border Router connects a Thread network to other IP-based networks,